 Warning: Adults Only

-Okay, we've helped identify the great-for-kids options.
+OK, we've helped identify the great-for-kids options.
 Now let us warn you away from shore adventures that generally don't appeal to small fry.

-Sunset or "fun" cruises.
+Sunset or "Fun" Cruises.
 Any description that includes the words "free rum punch" or the equivalent is a tip-off that the outing wasn't designed with children in mind.
 Fun cruises are typically suited to young adults who want to mingle and party hard.

-Shopping excursions.
+Shopping Excursions.
 To most children, being dragged through Nassau's Straw Market or St. Thomas' jewelry shops for hours is not going to make Mom and Dad popular.
 Save it for when the children are in the kid's club -- or for another cruise.

-Motorcoach sightseeing.
-Even children who like lighthouses and museums are going to balk at hours of stops and starts on a motorcoach -- especially if they are zipping by sandy beaches and inviting blue waves.
+Motorcoach Sightseeing.
+Even children who like lighthouses and museums are going to balk at hours of stops and starts on a motorcoach, especially if they're zipping by sandy beaches and inviting blue waves.
 If you really want to sightsee, consider an excursion that tacks a few stops -- at, say, a botanical garden or a shipwreck museum -- onto an activity-based outing on a boat or beach.